sonots/rust-lltsv/README.md

 # lltsv

-List specified keys of LTSV (Labeled Tab Separated Values)
+A CLI tool to list specified keys of LTSV (Labeled Tab Separated Values)

 # Description

 `lltsv` is a command line tool written in golang to list specified keys of LTSV (Labeled Tab Separated Values) text.

 Example 1:

 ```bash
 $ echo "foo:aaa\tbar:bbb\tbaz:ccc" | lltsv -k foo,bar
 foo:aaa   bar:bbb
 ```

 The output is colorized as default when you outputs to a terminal.
 The coloring is disabled if you pipe or redirect outputs.

 Example 2: